theory/justatheory/content/about/index.md

 {{% figure src="theory.jpg" alt="David E. “Theory” Wheeler" class="frame" %}}

 *Just a Theory* is an periodically irregular technology and culture blog by David E. Wheeler.
-If you'd like to get in touch, catch me on [Mastodon] or [Twitter] or send email to `david` at this domain.
+If you'd like to get in touch, catch me on [Mastodon] or send email to `david` at this domain.

 Colophon
 --------